Thịt Kho (Caramelized Pork & Eggs)

 Cover and marinate in the refrigerator for 2–4 hours (overnight is best).

-In a large saucepan, heat 1 tbsp coconut oil or vegetable oil over medium heat until glossy.
+Then heat up the oil over medium heat until glossy.

 Add pork to pan (leave marinade in bowl).
 Sear pork until slightly browned then add rest of marinade ingredients.